 Published in Positive Health Magazine

-release your repressed emotions through drama for health and well being
+Release your repressed emotions through drama for emotional health and well-being

 The therapeutic benefits of theatre are as old as history itself.
 The very earliest forms of theatre derived from Greek Dionysian rituals (1) in which active expression was given to the chaotic forces of life expressed through the stories of Dionysus.

 These later evolved into drama competitions in which classical stories were reenacted by masked actors.
 Plays such as the Orestia tell of family tragedies on a grand scale which make most family dysfunctions look positively tame.

 In Dionysian rites participants reached an altered state known as ecstasis (from which the word ecstasy is derived), which enabled the release powerful emotions through wild ecstatic expression.
 This was developed by Aristotle into the theory of catharsis in which the dramatic action of the play events climaxed into a release of emotion which had a purging effect and brought about transformation (2).